j-gilla/tech-test-040523/README.md

 - **Minification**: Minify the CSS and JavaScript files to reduce file sizes and improve load times.

 - **Cross-browser compatibility**: Test the carousel across different browsers and devices to ensure a consistent experience

-- **CMS & CDN**: Implement a CMS and CDN to allow for easy content management and faster load times.

 - **Testing**: Write unit tests to ensure that the carousel works as expected.